MelihGulum/MelihGLM/about/index.md

 <i class="far fa-address-card"></i>
 ## Who am i?

 Hello, I'm Semih GULUM.
 I am a senior student at Marmara University mechatronics engineering department.
 I work in the fields of machine learning and deep learning.
 In addition, I try to discover the secrets of deep learning by studying statistics.
 I love to play football and basketball.
-I enjoy working on foreign languages whenever I find the opportunity.
+I enjoy working on foreign languages whenever I find the opportunity.s

 <i class="bi bi-alarm"></i>